Employees and society

 Decent work and economic growth

 Occupational safety forms part of our integrated management system (IMS) policy and is regularly reviewed and improved.
 At the European production sites, workplace regulations that are mandatory for all employees contain important safety rules pertaining to accident prevention, fire protection and what to do in the event of workplace or commuting accidents.
-The occupational safety management systems in place at the German sites are certified externally in accordance with the new ISO 45001 international standard for occupational health and safety management systems, which has replaced OHSAS 18001. → MTU’s current certifications Accordingly, 84.4% of the workspaces comply with an external standard; all workspaces in the company are part of our IMS based on the principle that “safety takes priority in what we do.”
-This includes the workspaces occupied by temporary workers.

-We strive to prevent health and safety risks to our employees and third parties.
-In addition to the steps we are currently taking to protect against infection during the pandemic, we regularly assess workspaces for any risks and hazards they present for employees.
-Where necessary, we implement appropriate measures to prevent or at the very least minimize potential stresses.
-That also applies to workspaces occupied by temporary workers.
-With the aim of permanently reducing the number of accidents and reaching a level of safety that aspires to prevent any accidents whatsoever, the local occupational safety officers record all accidents according to uniform criteria and investigate them together with the affected employees / temporary workers and their managers.
+With the aim of permanently reducing the number of accidents and reaching a level of safety that aspires to prevent any accidents whatsoever, the local occupational safety officers record all accidents according to uniform categories (categories 1–5, near miss to fatal accident) and investigate them together with the affected employees / temporary workers and their manager.
 Should the assessment reveal specific aspects pertaining to the cause of accidents, we will take further steps to increase safety precautions.
-In addition, the company has a system in place to record and evaluate near-misses at all production sites.
+In the same way, near misses are recorded and evaluated.
 We strongly encourage the workforce to report unsafe situations.
-Regular safety training for all employees and temporary workers is mandatory across the Group.
-We train all employees and temporary workers on health and safety matters specific to working life at MTU when they first start working at the company.
+Safety training at least once a year is mandatory for all employees throughout the Group; for production employees, it is sometimes held monthly.
+We train all employees and temporary workers on health and safety matters when they first start working at MTU.
 In addition, managers receive repeated mandatory training on occupational safety.
 First-aiders are appointed and obligated to attend a refresher course every two years.
-The local technical departments carry out ongoing prevention work at the company’s sites through training sessions and information campaigns.
-In the reporting year, training was conducted online as far as possible.
-We include temporary workers in occupational safety to the same extent as permanent employees.
+Additional functions are fire safety assistants and safety officers.
+The local technical departments carry out ongoing prevention work at the company’s sites through training sessions or information campaigns.

 Workplace accidents and days lost GRI 403-9